Auto Export Guide

 Access the Internal Transaction Number (ITN) from your hired broker or agent.

-Indeed, it is also essential to hire an international shipping company which will deliver your vehicle in the other country.
+It is also essential to hire an international car shipping company which will deliver your vehicle in the other country.
 Online reviews, expert advice and surveys would help the exporters in the selection of right shipping firm.

 Shipping Options and Carrier Types

 The person who is selling used auctioned vehicles abroad must ask the desired shipping option and trailer types from the foreign buyer.

 Door-to-door Shipping Service: If your customer is willing to get the car at nearest desired destination in abroad then it is the fair choice.
 Although it is an expensive service.